sematext/docs/docs/agents/sematext-agent/windows-installation.md

 ##### Add computers to the group
 - Right-click the newly created group, select **Properties**.
 - Go to the **Members** tab and click **Add**.
-- Enter the names of the computers you want to deploy the MSI file to.
+- Enter the names of the computers you want to deploy the Sematext Agent.
 Click **Check Names** to validate they are recognized by Active Directory, then click **OK**.

   ![Sematext Agent service](images/windows-agent-add-computers-to-group.png)
   ![Sematext Agent service](images/windows-agent-security-group.png)